dapphub/chronobank-review/review/ChronoBankPlatform.sol.md

      * didn't happen yet.
      */
     contract ChronoBankPlatform is Owned {

+Who owns the main ChronoBankPlatform?
+The migrations scripts do not appear to transfer ownership.

+Defining token related structs:

         // Structure of a particular asset.
         struct Asset {
             uint owner;                       // Asset's owner id.